ctlab/true-dist-infer/README.md

 You need to **pass `alpha` to constructor**.

 ## Usage examples
-This project has several code example and wrapped files for using real data.
+This project has some code example in the `src` folder and wrapped files for using real data.
-You can run it by yourself with your favorite IDE with specifying working directory as project directory or using bash script.
+You can run it by yourself with your favorite IDE with specifying the working directory as the project directory or using bash scripts.

 ### Real Data
 Estimating with real data is provided with `real_data_est.py` python file.
 You can pass parameters to this file by yourself or use bash scripts.

-### Real Data in `grimm` Format
+#### Real Data in `grimm` Format
 Real data in `grimm` format can be estimated with `run_estimate_grimm.sh` script.

 Example input: